AI Digital Transformation for Swiss SMEs

 Is AI Digital Transformation Compatible with the Swiss nLPD?

 Yes, provided the principles of the new Federal Act on Data Protection (nLPD), effective September 1, 2023, are respected: transparency in processing, data minimization, hosting in Switzerland or a country with adequate protection levels, and the establishment of a processing register.
 For example, the Sarine Medical Center has turned nLPD compliance into a commercial asset for its patients.
-Specialized support is recommended to ensure compliance from the project design phase (privacy by design).
+Specialized support is recommended to ensure compliance custom project scope).

 Where Should I Start with the AI Digital Transformation of My SME in Romandy?